-• Parish Fund Raising Events
+Parish Fund Raising Events

 Only the "net" income (i.e., income after expenses) from parish fund raising events is reported as assessable income.
-This includes events such as parish picnics, fall festivals, bingo sessions, and special fund raising events sponsored by parish organizations such as card parties, dances or candy drives.
+This includes events such as parish picnics, fall festivals, bingo sessions, and special fund-raising events sponsored by parish organizations such as card parties, dances or candy drives.
 It does not include income generated from the rental of ball fields, concession stands, organization dues, etc. Net fund raising accounts are provided on both the manual and computer bookkeeping systems.

-- Building a Future of Hope Campaign Contributions Contributions received by each parish or the Archdiocese of Louisville for the Building a Future of Hope campaign are not included in the parish assessment calculation. - Mass Intention Offerings Mass offerings are not considered parish income subject to the assessment calculation. - USDA Reimbursement Reimbursements received for the Federal breakfast and lunch program. - Grants & Subsidies Archdiocesan grants and subsidies are not included in the parish assessment calculation. - Insurance Expense Recoveries Insurance expense recoveries are not included in the parish assessment calculation. - Interest from Funds on Deposit with the Archdiocese Interest earned on funds on deposit in the Archdiocesan Deposit & Loan Fund is not included in the parish assessment calculation. - Sales of Land or Real Estate Gross proceeds from the sale of parish owned land or real property is not included in the parish assessment calculation.
+Mass Intention Offerings

+Mass offerings are not considered parish income subject to the assessment calculation.

+USDA Reimbursement

+Reimbursements received for the Federal breakfast and lunch program.

+Grants & Subsidies

+Archdiocesan and Catholic Education Foundation grants and subsidies are not included in the parish assessment calculation.

+Insurance Expense Recoveries

+Insurance expense recoveries are not included in the parish assessment calculation.

+• Interest from Funds on Deposit with the Archdiocese

+Interest earned on funds on deposit in the Archdiocesan Deposit & Loan Fund is not included in the parish assessment calculation.

+Investment Income from Funds invested with the Catholic Foundation of Louisville Investment income earned on funds invested in the Catholic Foundation of Louisville is not included in the parish assessment calculation.

+Sales of Land or Real Estate

+Gross proceeds from the sale of parish owned land or real property is not included in the parish assessment calculation.